 The award lasts between one term and one academic year.
 The applicant’s employing institution will be reimbursed for the full salary cost of a teaching replacement (up to the equivalent of the minimum point on the lectureship scale as paid by the host university).
 Research expenses up to a maximum of £2,500 are available to cover the costs of consumables, equipment, travel and communicating science.

-Application deadline: 2023 dates will be posted when published but is likely to have a closing date in mid November.
+Application deadline: 2024 dates will be posted when published but it is likely to have a closing date in November.

 National Institute for Health Research (NIHR)